Mcfreestyle/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 # README
 ***
-This directory has scripts to practice I/O redirections and special characters.
+This directory has scripts to practice I/O redirections and special characters OK.